ericguitard/guitard-mta-sts/README.md

 # guitard.ca MTA-STS Policy

-This repository publishes the MTA-STS Policy for http://guitard.ca.
+This repository contains the MTA-STS Policy used to operate and maintain https://guitard.ca.

 Production endpoint: